Semi-Analytic Trajectory Analysis of Light in Generic Static Spacetimes: Scalar hairy black holes in Einstein-Maxwell-conformally coupled scalar theory

+As is well known, the naive impulse treatment reproduces only one half of the full Schwarzschild coefficient, since it captures the Newtonian-like transverse kick but not the full relativistic contribution from spatial curvature.
+To compare on the same footing with the geodesic-based weak-field result, one may therefore introduce a simple GR calibration of the monopole term, leading to

+The first expression, Eq.~\eqref{eq:alpha_imp_raw_scalar}, is the direct outcome of the impulse derivation, while Eq.~\eqref{eq:alpha_imp_cal_scalar} is a phenomenologically calibrated version used only for comparison with the standard relativistic weak-deflection coefficient.

-Equation \eqref{eq:deflection} shows that the leading bending angle \(4m/b\) is reduced by a term proportional to the square of the total charge.
-In full general relativity the exact Reissner-Nordstr\"om result exhibits a somewhat different coefficient on the charge-squared term, reflecting higher-order corrections beyond this Newtonian approximation, which is a known limitation of the approximation.
-The impulse method agrees only to leading order.
+Above equation shows that the leading bending angle \(4m/b\) is reduced by a term proportional to the square of the total charge.
+In full general relativity the exact Reissner--Nordstr\"om result exhibits a different coefficient on the charge-squared term: HPM/VIM (and the standard PPN treatment) yield the factor $-3\pi(Q^2+Q_s^2)/(4b^2)$, whereas the impulse approximation gives $-\pi(Q^2+Q_s^2)/(2b^2)$.
+This discrepancy is expected: the impulse method uses a Newtonian-type potential plus a single GR-inspired correction factor, so it is reliable for the leading Schwarzschild term $4m/b$ and for the \emph{sign} and scaling of the charge correction, but not for its precise relativistic coefficient.